 Anonymous online surveys are effective teaching tools that help provide the opportunity to gather feedback, make modifications, assess prior student knowledge, and perform active learning exercises.
 There are a variety of tools enable instructors to create and customize surveys and capture detailed anonymous feedback.
 Four tools to create surveys are listed below with supplemental resources.
 General recommendations for online surveys are to assure students of anonymity, to write precise questions, keep the survey short, and to quickly review and respond to student feedback after it is captured.
 For more information, please see the Responding to Online Feedback page.

-If you need help with the online survey tools, or with interpreting your results, meet with a VPTL consultant by clicking on the "Get Help" button at the top of the page.
+If you need help with the online survey tools, or with interpreting your results, meet with a VPTL consultant by clicking on the "Contact Us" button at the top of the page.

 Recommended for: Courses with only one instructor or one TA that are using Canvas.